Maygi/tof-overlay/README.md

 Check the [releases](https://github.com/Maygi/tof-overlay/releases) page to see a list of releases and the relevant update notes.

 # Is it legal?
 It should be fine (keyword: should).
-This doesn't do anything more than analyze some pixels on the screen, it's no more intrusive than software such as OBS.
+This doesn't do anything more than attempt to recognize images/text on the screen, it's no more intrusive than software such as OBS.

 # How to use
 Currently, the TOF Overlay requires that you play in fullscreen mode.
 Due to how it collects data, note that obstructing your UI at any time may lead to inaccurate results.